Back to Maps

 Approach

-This system uses behavioral observation—extracting game state from broadcast footage rather than memory reading or code extraction.
-Everything is derived from what's visible on screen during CDL matches.
+This system uses behavioral observation by extracting game state from broadcast footage rather than memory reading or code extraction.
+Everything is derived from what is visible on screen during CDL matches.

 The pipeline processes competitive Call of Duty VODs through computer vision to reconstruct game state, then applies machine learning to predict spawn locations from that state.